Award Tips

 Can you leave a few days early / late?
 Your options would increase significantly if you can be flexible to a week, as opposed to fixing on a specific date.

-Hold hold hold!
+Hold hold hold! (or use the free cancel period)

 A few airline programs offer the ability to hold award for 1 - 5 days.